kiarashk76/kiarashk76.github.io/aboutme.md

 #### Recreational Activities
-* Walking around in the Gym, Playing some piano, Falling in the ice skating arena.
+* Walking around in the Gym, Playing some piano, Falling in the ice skating arena, barely understanding some stuff about relativity theory, winning sone chess game in a while.